Sanjana-Deshmukh06/React-Portfolio/README.md

 🚀 Features

-Interactive Design: A visually appealing interface with smooth animations and transitions...
+Interactive Design: A visually appealing interface with smooth animations and transitions..
 Responsive Layout: Fully optimized for desktops, tablets, and mobile devices.
 Dynamic Content: Projects, skills, and experiences dynamically displayed.
 Contact Form: Easy way for visitors to reach out..